jinzhao-sun/jinzhao-sun.github.io/_pages/publications.md

 Exploring quantum many-body systems from the viewpoints of quantum computing and spectroscopy ([link](https://ora.ox.ac.uk/objects/uuid:de5499cb-9c49-4be3-acc1-5be4cb81099d))

-PhD thesis
-Jesus College, University of Oxford
+PhD thesis, Jesus College, University of Oxford

 **Talks**

-A few talks could be found below, to be continued...
+A few talks can be found below, to be continued...

 Quantum computing quantum Monte Carlo, Quantum Techniques in Machine Learning (QTML) 2023 ([slides](https://indico.cern.ch/event/1288979/contributions/))